Clementine (series): Characters

 Bill, Clementine's father, who works as the manager of the apartment building in which a majority of the series's main characters reside.
 Fun-loving and understanding with his daughter, he enlists Clementine's assistance in fighting off the "Great Pigeon War" (finding a method of repelling the pigeons attracted to the stone statues molded into the building), which Clementine successfully resolves, and a celebration is held in her honor at the book's conclusion.
 Although there have been many occasions where he finds himself being agitated by Clementine's antics, he is quite forgiving.
 Although his wife and son remain unnamed, Bill's name has been revealed on several occasions.

-Clementine's Mother, Clementine's unnamed mother, an artist.
+Clementine's Mother, an unnamed mother who is an artist.
 Though she is portrayed as being understanding and kind with her daughter, she, too, has found herself exasperated with her daughter's uncooperativeness (such as in the first book of the series, where Clementine constantly somehow finds herself in trouble through the course of a single week at school).
 In Clementine and the Family Meeting, she becomes pregnant, much to Clementine's chagrin.

-Clementine's Younger Brother, Clementine's unnamed younger brother, a toddler.
+Clementine's Younger Brother, an unnamed younger brother who is a toddler.
 Due to the perceived unfairness of Clementine's "fruit name", she labels him with a vast array of nicknames related to vegetables, so because of this his name has never been given.
 He apparently suffers from a severe peanut allergy and enjoys playing with his own feet.